melrothiago/melrothiago/README.md

 - 👋 Hi, I’m @melrothiago
 - 👀 I’m interested in CyberSecurity, Data Analysis, Research, Javascript and Python
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on something that can reasure freedom and security
 - 📫 How to reach me melrothiago@gmail.com